okx-code/rankupbook/src/FAQ.md

 ### Do I need to add a command to manually change a player's group?
 > No, Rankup automatically changes a player's groups when [`permission-rankup: false`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L41-L47) (default).<br>
 > [Learn how to use `permission-rankup: true`](./Advanced-Configuration/Permission-Rankup.md)
-### Does this clear a player's other groups or just change their rankup group?
+### Does Rankup clear a player's other groups?
-> Rankup only changes the groups specified by the given rankup step in your [rankups.yml](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/rankups.yml) when [`permission-rankup: false`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L41-L47) (default).
+> No. Rankup only changes the groups specified by the given rankup step in your [rankups.yml](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/rankups.yml) when [`permission-rankup: false`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L41-L47) (default).
+When [`permission-rankup: true`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L41-L47), you can change those groups manually.
+See the [Permission Rankup](./Advanced-Configuration/Permission-Rankup.md) page for more information.
 ### When I /rankup and/or /prestige, I don't get any rank or prestige.
 What do I do?
 > This is a known issue if using GroupManager.
 GroupManager does not support Vault correctly, as it has not been updated since 1.7.
 > If you are on any permission manager not supported by Vault, like GroupManager or PermissionsEx, there are steps to [migrate to LuckPerms, the permissions plugin used in this wiki's example configurations, here](https://luckperms.net/wiki/Migration).